-The Department of Public Service and Administration was formed to implement specific county government functions.
+The Department of Administration and Coordination of County Affairs was formed to implement specific county government functions.
 The Fourth schedule, Part II of the Kenya Constitution, 2010, outlines the devolved functions to be performed by the Department.
 The County Department consists of two directorates namely; Human Resource Management and Public Administration.

 The county public sector is under continued pressure from the citizenry to demonstrate high levels of performance and results that give value for money.
 However the department is faced with several challenges and emerging issues limiting its ability to deliver its functions effectively.
 The major challenges include lack of enabling policy, legislations, and institutional framework to guide the department in executing its mandate, lack of resource management tools, inadequate ICT infrastructure and weak coordination among the county government departments.

 The Mandate of the Department is provided for in Article 186 of the Kenya Constitution 2010 and in Part II section 5 of the County Government Act No.17 of 2012.
 The Department Mandate shall include;

 • Formulation and implementation of Public Administration, Human Resource and Information Communication Technology policies in collaboration with other departments and relevant institutions

 • Coordination of the preparation and presentation to the County assembly the legal and institutional framework on Human Resource, Information Communication Technology and Public Administration.

 • Enforcing staff discipline and code of ethics to ensure effective service delivery